Jimmy Walsh (boxer): Career

 Born in Chester, Walsh made his professional debut in January 1931, a win over Young Curley at Wrexham.
 After winning his first three fights he suffered his first loss to Frankie Brown in December 1931, losing on points over 10 rounds.
 Five straight wins followed in 1932, including a points win over Joe Baldersara.
 He had mixed results over the next year but his fights included a fifth-round knockout of Len Wickwar and a win over Welsh champion Billy Quinlan.
 In the latter half of 1933 he twice beat Dave Crowley and took a points decision over Aine Gyde, although he ended the year with his second defeat to Sonny Lee.

 His first fight of 1934 was a non-title fight in March against British lightweight champion Harry Mizler; Walsh took a 12-round points decision.
 His next fight was a 15-round points loss to British featherweight champion Seaman Tommy Watson in April.
 He won his next six fights, including two victories over French (and future European and IBU World) champion Maurice Holtzer.
 He was beaten on points in October 1934 by NBA World featherweight champion Freddie Miller, but won his next three fights, leading to a British title eliminator against Jimmy Stewart in February 1935; Walsh won on points but would have to wait for his title shot.

-He was beaten by George Daly in another eliminator in July 1935 but three months later beat Belgian champion Francois Machtens.
+George Daly beat him in another eliminator in July 1935 but three months later beat Belgian champion Francois Machtens.
 He won three and lost three of his next six fights, one of the defeats to Nel Tarleton, but in April 1936 finally got his British title shot against defending champion Jack Kid Berg at The Stadium, Liverpool.
 Walsh had Berg down twice in the first round, and after Berg sprained an ankle in the eighth, the fight was stopped in the ninth with Berg unable to continue.